7 ways to get healthy on a budget

 Visit your local farmers’ market for in-season produce that’s generally cheaper, fresher and packed with nutrients and flavour.

-For a complete overview of the fruits and veggies that are at their peak at different times of the year, check out the Sustainable Table’s seasonal produce guide
+For a complete overview of the fruits and veggies that are at their peak at different times of the year, check out the Sustainable Table’s seasonal produce guide, opens in a new tab.

 5. Make friends with your freezer